w3c/miniapp-components/docs/explainer.md

 The MiniApp Components specification aims to collect the minimum set of common features from all the MiniApp versions, including:

-- Built-in components (elements), names, and properties
+- Built-in components (elements), names, and properties;
-- Event handling and basic event types
+- Event handling and basic event types;
-- High-level features for component definition
+- High-level features for component definition;
+- Lifecycle.

 ### Out of scope